 So how do you go about presenting these skills on your résumé to land the job?
 We’ve got the answer for you in six easy steps.

-- 1. Make your skills relevant to the job offer.
-Read the job offer.
+- Make your skills relevant to the job offer: Read the job offer.
 Underline the skills required by the employer.
 Match your skills to those you find listed in the job description.
 Check similar offers too.

-- 2. Research people who already have the job you want.
-Go to LinkedIn and check out the skills and accomplishments of professionals who already have the job you want.
+- Research people who already have the job you want: Go to LinkedIn and check out the skills and accomplishments of professionals who already have the job you want.
 If you have those skills, add them to your skills section on your profile.

-- 3. Add extra skills for extra value.
-Transferable skills are skills that translate across jobs—like Microsoft office or speaking Spanish.
+- Add extra skills for extra value: Transferable skills are skills that translate across jobs—like Microsoft office or speaking Spanish.
 Add them even if they’re missing from the job descriptions.

-- 4. Add the universal skills all employers want.
-Just to make sure you have everything—look back at the list of universal skills we provided.
+- Add the universal skills all employers want: Just to make sure you have everything—look back at the list of universal skills we provided.
 Do you have any of them?
 If you do, put them in your skills section.

-- 5. Numbers will make you stand out from the crowd.
-Add numbers and details (proof) to draw the eye of the recruiter.
+- Numbers will make you stand out from the crowd: Add numbers and details (proof) to draw the eye of the recruiter.
 Instead of “proficient at sales conversions” write “able to convert 45% of leads to sales.”

-- 6. Beat the bots by adding key words.
-There is a good chance a bot will read your résumé.
+- Beat the bots by adding key words: There is a good chance a bot will read your résumé.
 Résumé bots, or ATS (Applicant Tracking Systems), look for keyword skills from job descriptions in your résumé to beat the bots.

-There is a method to the madness when it comes to the job search and application process.
+There's a method to the madness when it comes to the job search and application process.
 Don’t risk a great job by not properly preparing your résumé with the valuable skills you likely don’t even realize you have.
-Boost that résumé with these highly sought-after skills and get ready for the job offers to roll in.
+Boost your résumé with these highly sought-after skills and get ready for the job offers to roll in!

 Looking to gain some of those skills to put on your résumé?
-Check out our Internships and Careers section.
+Check out Our Best Advice on Building Important Skills as a Student.